On the Termination of the General XL Algorithm and Ordinary Multinomials

-We are now ready to find our lower bound on the smallest $D$ such that $\chi(D)\leq D$ for the case $c=1$, i.e., when the number of equations exceeds the number of unknowns by 1.
-By \cref{success} the XL algorithm will succeed for this $D$, so this may be a good choice for the initial value of $D$.
-We will see that this is actually an excellent choice, and very often the optimal choice.
+We are now ready to find our lower bound on $D_\chi$ for the case $c=1$.
+By \Cref{success} the XL algorithm will succeed for this $D$, so this may be a good choice for the initial value of $D$.
+We will see that this is actually very often the optimal choice.

-According to \cref{xi_inequality}, $\chi(D)\geq \binom{n+1}{D}_{d-1}$ when we have $n$ unknowns, $n+1$ equations, and all equations have the same degree $d$.
-According to \cref{success} $\chi(D)\leq D$ is a sufficient condition for the XL algorithm to succeed.
+According to \Cref{xi_inequality}, $\chi(D)\geq \binom{n+1}{D}_{d-1}$ when we have $n$ unknowns, $n+1$ equations, and all equations have the same degree $d$; and equality holds if the polynomials are generic.
+According to \Cref{success}, $\chi(D)\leq D$ is a sufficient condition for the XL algorithm to succeed.
 Combining these we get

 as sufficient for success, and so we consider the inequality